 Method #3: Life Insurance Needs Analysis

-The best and most comprehensive method of determining how much life insurance an income earner should purchase to protect their dependents is called the Life Insurance Needs Analysis.
+The most comprehensive method of determining how much life insurance an income earner should purchase to protect their dependents is called the Life Insurance Needs Analysis.
 This analysis takes into account:

 - Current income